Post

 • Unidirectional – only one class knows about the other.
 For example, a Student may hold a reference to a University, but the University class does not store references to individual students.

 • Bidirectional – both classes reference each other.
-A Mother knows about her Child, and the Child also holds a reference to the Mother.
+A Patient knows about their Doctor, and the Doctor also holds a reference to the Patient.

 In practice I default to unidirectional associations whenever possible, because bidirectional ones introduce tighter coupling and make it harder to reason about object graphs (and can complicate serialization/ORM mappings).